quixio/quix-cli/README.md

 >
 > This repository is intended for internal use only and is currently a work in progress.
 Features and documentation may be incomplete or subject to change.
 Please ensure you have the necessary permissions and understand the implications of using unreleased or unstable features.

 Welcome to Quix CLI, your powerful command-line companion for seamlessly managing and interacting with the features of our Quix Cloud product.
 While Quix offers a robust Frontend UI for a user-friendly experience, the CLI empowers you with efficiency and flexibility, allowing you to streamline your workflow and take control from the command line.
-Following [CLI design best practices](https://clig.dev/), the Quix CLI is designed to be intuitive, consistent, and respectful of user preferences.

 - **Effortless Control:** Execute commands effortlessly to manage various aspects of your Quix environment.